A spirited inquiry

 There was enough noise and chatter to drift through these streets unnoticed but the townsfolk had clearly taken notice of me.
 Noises dulled and glances shot at me as I walked through.
 It was clear that these people weren’t used to visitors from the outside.
 One of the vendors made a run for the central market as soon as he spotted me.
 Word was about to spread of my arrival.
 I didn’t waste any time and walked into the nearest alley with Sheena.
 We walked through them and made our way towards the centre.
 A few turns and twists later, I found myself in the busy town centre.
 I pulled my hood up and kept walking at the edge of the giant circle till I found an inn.
 I tied Sheena by a pole outside and walked into the place.

 It wasn’t too lively.
 This being the middle of the day, only a couple of drunks sat around chugging mead down their throats.
 The innkeeper was at the bar wiping away mugs at the counter.
 He slowed down when he noticed me and got back to what he was doing as our eyes met.
-I slowly pulled my hood down and walked up to him.
-He was a heavy-set man with a large hanging belly held together by his apron.
-His small semi-bald, egg shaped head looked odd on such a huge body but his thick bushy mustache made up for it.
+I casually pulled my hood down and walked up to him.
+He was a heavy-set man with a large hanging belly held back by his apron.
+His small semi-bald, egg shaped head looked odd on such a huge body but his thick bushy moustache made it more befitting.
 I took a seat at the counter beside a frail old man.

 ‘What’s the best mead you have?’
 I asked the innkeeper.